Understanding PMOS (PCOS) and Fertility

 If lifestyle modifications aren’t sufficient to restore regular ovulation, several effective medications can help:

-• Letrozole: Now considered the first-line medication for ovulation induction in people with PCOS.
+• Letrozole: Now considered the first-line medication for ovulation induction in people with PMOS.
 Studies show higher live birth rates compared to other medications.

 • Clomiphene citrate: Was first-line therapy before letrozole, it still remains an effective option for many.

-• Metformin: While primarily used for insulin resistance, metformin can help restore ovulation in some people with PCOS, particularly when combined with lifestyle changes.
+• Metformin: While primarily used for insulin resistance, metformin can help restore ovulation in some people with PMOS, particularly when combined with lifestyle changes.

 • Gonadotropins: These injectable hormones may be used if oral medications are unsuccessful.